Zargham-Waheed/medicalCareBackend/README.md

 MedicalCare Backend - Authentication API
-A complete, production-ready authentication backend built with FastAPI, SQLite, JWT, and email verification (OTP) for the MedicalCare application.
+A complete, production-ready authentication backend built with FastAPI, PostgreSQL, JWT, and email verification (OTP) for the MedicalCare application.

 Features
 ✅ User Signup with Email OTP Verification